 Located in Booths supermarket, the Fylde Gallery.
 Here displaying textile art September 2018

 Lytham Heritage Group

-Not particularly art related but many of the exhibitions at Lytham Heritage Centre, Henry Street, are artistic.
+Not particularly art related but most of the exhibitions at Lytham Heritage Centre, Henry Street, are artistic.

 Located in the Old Grammar School building on the main street, opposite High Street Car Park.

 Located in Wilkinson Avenue next to Stanley Park, one of the oldest art societies.